-- Always use a fume hood when working with volatile chemicals - Do not work in a hood, if it is damaged, unoperational or has poor air flow. - Always work with the sash held as low as possible. - Do not block the flow of air into the hood.
+- Always use a fume hood when working with volatile chemicals - Do not work in a hood, if it is damaged, unoperational or has poor air flow. - Do not block the flow of air into the hood. - The face velocity of the hood should be between 0.4 and 0.5 m/s.